 Popular Kids' Toy Sewing Machines

-Toy sewing machines are a good option if you're shopping for a younger child.
+Toy sewing machines for children are a good option if you're shopping for a younger child.
 These machines usually sew a simple chain stitch, which is all that's required for a basic seam.
 The durability of the stitching varies significantly, and users sometimes complain about being able to pull the stitches out by hand.
-These machines are very affordable, usually ranging in price from $30 to just under $100.
+These sewing machines for kids are very affordable, usually ranging in price from $30 to just under $100.

 The following toy sewing machines are popular: